HollyDraz/stardew_todo/README.md

 ## Roadmap

-- Fix the styling issue when css is not applied
+- add names to bachleors and add krobus

 - add feature to save new checklist items when added and don't leave when page refresh occurs

-- Add checklist for itesm to give the bachelors
+- Add checklist for items to give the bachelors

--
+-Fix the styling issue when css is not applied [x]

 # Resources used: